ijleesw/data-compression/README.md

 Run `test.sh` in terminal.

-If malloc error occurs in tunstall, just run `test.sh` again.
+If malloc error occurs in tunstall, run `tunstall.sh`.